Airlock as a Service Knowledge Base

 Generating a key pair

-1. In Airlock Console, go to Configuration > Vault
+1. In the Airlock Console, go to:

-3. In the Vault dialog, select the Key pairs tab.
+3. Select the Key pairs tab.

-4. Click the Generate key pair button.
+4. Click Generate key pair.

 Adding a signed certificate to a key pair

-1. In Airlock Console, go to Configuration > Vault
+1. In the Airlock Console, go to:

-3. In the Vault dialog, select the Key pairs tab.
+3. Select the Key pairs tab.

 -----BEGIN CERTIFICATE-----